dpi-tta-slides/tech-roles-interviewing/PITCHME.md

 # Ask Good Questions

 - You are also interviewing them!
-- Here are some good interview questions to ask at the end of the interview
+- Let's go through some good interview questions to ask at the end of the interview
 - Why do you think these are good questions to ask?

 ---